Quiver Distribution

-Quiver Distribution is an American-Canadian film production and film distribution company founded in 2019 by Berry Meyerowitz and Jeff Sackman.
+Quiver Capital USA, Inc. (doing business as Quiver Distribution) is an American-Canadian film production and film distribution company founded in 2019 by Berry Meyerowitz and Jeff Sackman.
 The company, sometimes referred to as an indie film company, is best known for releasing films The Fanatic, Running with the Devil, and Becky.
 In addition to its headquarters in Los Angeles, the company has a facility in Toronto.
 The firm's customers have included Netflix, Amazon, Hulu, Sony and Paramount.

 History

 In May 2019, Berry Meyerowitz and Jeff Sackman founded Quiver Distribution, a company focused on distributing films throughout the United States and Canada across existing and future platforms.
 The founders had rights to The Fanatic and Running with the Devil at the time of the company's formation.
 In November 2019, Quiver formed a partnership with the newly formed Redbox Entertainment arm of Redbox to co-finance, co-produce and co-distribute films together, helping Redbox to move beyond its physical network of kiosks.

 In 2020, Quiver Entertainment was formed as a sister company to Quiver Distribution, with the remit to be the "distribution and rights management" arm of Quiver.

 In May 2020, the Quiver Entertainment arm of Quiver acquired the 1000 title library (not the complete library) of Kew Media Distribution following the demise of the firm's parent, Kew Media Group, in February 2020, beating out a group of about forty potential buyers.